paulpham157/auto-sync-fork/README.md

 - Add new secrets with name
   - PERSONAL_TOKEN: your github account token, not repository token. example: ghp_xxx
 - Add new variables with name
-  - SYNC_SCHEDULE: cron expression. example every Sunday at 00:00: 0 0 * * 0
   - YOUR_USERNAME_OR_ORGANIZATION_NAME: your username or organization name. example: paulpham157
+- # Cronjob default is weekly on Sunday at 00:00, change suitable for you in .github/workflows/sync.yml

 ## Running Manually on Local Machine